LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Expected response from Elasticsearch:

-You will see that buckets are now sorted in descending order of price range.
+You will see that buckets are now sorted to return the highest price interval first intead of last.

 ![image](https://user-images.githubusercontent.com/60980933/116111564-01b52d00-a674-11eb-99a1-3891718d414c.png)g)

 #### Range Aggregation

-Like the `histogram aggregation`, `range aggregation` allows you to create buckets based on any numerical interval.
-It differs in that it allows you to define intervals of varying sizes so you can customize it to your use case.
+`Range aggregation` is similar to `histogram aggregation` in that it can create buckets based on any numerical interval.
+It differs in that `range aggregation` allows you to define intervals of varying sizes so you can customize it to your use case.

-For example, what if you wanted to know the number of transactions for items priced between 0 and $50, between $50-$200, and between $200 and up?
+For example, what if you wanted to know the number of transactions for items from varying price ranges between 0 and $50, between $50-$200, and between $200 and up?

 Syntax:
 ```